lucylai96/lucylai96.github.io/blog/gradapps.md

 ### The Research Statement
 ### a.k.a. the details of what you've actually done

-How does the research statement differ from the personal one?!
+How does the research statement (RS) differ from the SoP?!

-Some schools are annoying and ask you to write PS and RS as two separate essays.
-In my opinion, if a school requires a research statement, your personal statement will look slightly different than how I have outlined it in the above section.
-In these cases, the PS is more focused on your backstory (there is more space to elaborate about how you became interested in science), whereas the research statement is really reserved for describing the research projects that you’ve worked on in detail.
+Some schools ask you to write both a SoP and RS as two separate essays.
+In my opinion, if a school requires a research statement, your SoP will look slightly different than how I have outlined it in the above section.
+In these cases, there is more space in your SoP to elaborate about how you became interested in science, whereas the research statement is really reserved for describing the research projects that you’ve worked on in detail.
 Here is a research statement prompt I pulled from one of my applications:

 > Please describe your research.
 For each significant experience you have had, describe the scientific context of the problem you addressed, the method you employed, and the conclusion you made from your work.

-Right off the bat, RS prompts sound much more straightforward than PS prompts.
-I’d suggest following the same overall structure as the “What previous research experience have you had?” section above, and crafting your PS to reflect more of your research interests and motivation for pursuing a Ph.D.
+Right off the bat, RS prompts will sound much more straightforward than SoP prompts.
+I’d suggest following the same overall structure as the “What previous research experience have you had?” section above, and crafting your SoP to reflect more of your research interests and motivation for pursuing a Ph.D.
 <div style="text-align: right"><a href="https://lucylai.com/blog/gradapps#table-of-contents">back to top</a> </div>

 ### The Diversity or Personal History Statement
 #### a.k.a. when they actually care about who you are as a person

-The diversity/personal history statement is usually more rare than the research statement, and only a few schools that I applied to asked for such an essay.
-Here’s an example prompt:
+The diversity/personal history statement is becoming more common these days.
+Here are two example prompts:

 > [School X] regards the diversity of its graduate student body as an important factor in serving the educational mission of the university.
 We encourage you to share unique, personally important, and/or challenging factors in your background, such as work and life experiences, special interests, culture, socioeconomic status, the quality of your early educational environment, gender, sexual orientation, race or ethnicity.
 Please discuss how such factors would contribute to the diversity of the entering class, and hence to the experience of your [School X] classmates.

+> Discuss how your personal background informs your decision to pursue a graduate degree.
+Include any educational, cultural, economic, family or social experiences, challenges, or opportunities relevant to your academic journey.

 This statement asks you to discuss personal factors that would make you attractive from a diversity point of view.
-Besides the obvious one (racial diversity), you may draw upon your diversity of experience, economic status, gender, etc. that might make you stand out from the rest of the applicant pool.
+Besides racial diversity, you may draw upon your diversity of experience, socioeconomic status, gender, etc. that might make you stand out from the rest of the applicant pool.
 This would also be great place to elaborate on your story if you’re the first person in your family to go to college or grad school, and to talk about how the experience of higher education has challenged and changed you.
 I think this is a great space to personalize your application and to give a little bit more flavor to who you are!
 Personally, I talked about being a woman in computational science and my life experience dealing with a chronic illness.
 <div style="text-align: right"><a href="https://lucylai.com/blog/gradapps#table-of-contents">back to top</a> </div>

 ------